 Compared to last season, the weather so far has been a blessing.
 On Friday, I headed down to Bourne to catch the 5pm re-match from last week vs. Cotuit.
 I grabbed a sub at Sandwich Pizza and got to the field nice and early.
 Everything looked great and I was glad to see that Upper Cape Tech and the Braves organization have continued to make improvements to their newly named Doran Park.
 All of a sudden in the 2nd inning, wind was blowing every which way and caused a sandstorm!
 It was surreal.
 All of the players ran into their dugout, and a mass exodus of fans, with beach chairs in their hands, walked briskly to their cars.
-Luckily, I caught this on video and was able to take some photos at the game.
+Luckily, I caught this on video.

 After waiting in the parking lot for a little while, I decided to try to catch another game instead.
 I drove to Wareham, only to see the Falmouth bus packed and leaving Spillane Field in light rain conditions.
 Apparently, it was not meant for me to catch a Cape League game on Friday, since the other three games scheduled were played without any problems.